kjosib/kjosib.github.io/Contrib/Bed Spread.md

-# Bed Spread: an Expression-Oriented Code-in-Database Product
+# Bed Spread: an Expression-Oriented Code-in-Database System

 ## Abstract

 This project represents an attempt to do for general-purpose programming what Visicalc did for most common forms of data modelling and analysis.
-Drawing inspiration from many corners, we build a reasonable functional programming language with principle represention in terms of a ubiquitous, unencumbered, and semantically-empowered storage format: the SQLite relational database (structured as records for each declaration) rather than conventional text-files.
+Drawing inspiration from many corners, we build a reasonable functional programming system with principle representation in terms of a ubiquitous, unencumbered, and semantically-empowered storage format: the SQLite relational database (structured as records for each declaration) rather than conventional text-files.
 Existing generic database editors thus